 Georgia Sublease Agreement

-A Georgia sublease agreement is a legal contract that allows a tenant (referred to as the sublessor) to rent out all or part of a rental property to a new tenant (the sublessee) in exchange for regular payments.
-The sublessee is responsible for adhering to the terms and conditions of the original lease, and the original tenant remains liable for any obligations, including rent payments and damages.
+A Georgia sublease agreement represents a legal contract that enables a tenant (referred to as the sublessor) to rent out all or part of a rental property to a new tenant (the sublessee) in exchange for regular monthly payments.
+Furthermore, the sublessee must adhere to the terms and conditions of the original lease.
+Additionally, the original tenant maintains liability for all obligations, including rent payments and damages under this Georgia sublease arrangement.

 Georgia Sublease Agreement